Bonus workbooks: Ideal customer profile template, ICP checklist, PDF copy of this guide + in-depths questionnaire for customer interviews.

 - What social media you should leverage for lead generation and what social media you should avoid

 Companies hire your company or buy your product to solve a specific challenge they can’t solve themselves at the moment either because of a lack of knowledge, lack of resources, or lack of necessary technology.

 In our case, it’s usually a lack of knowledge on how to build a GTM motion and consistently grow revenue while selling high ACV products with a long sales cycle.

 They try the traditional outbound approach, ads, and SEO but see a miserable return.

 When you know the challenges you solve, you’ll be able to address them in your marketing message and value proposition.

 Is it because of a lower price, niche positioning, content you are publishing, or case studies and testimonials?

 Startups don’t hire software development teams just to code.
-They want to have a partner who’ll be able to understand the business needs and create an MVP that market expects at affordable price and timeline.
+They want to have a partner who’ll be able to understand the business needs and create an MVP that the market expects at an affordable price and timeline.